 I walked alone in the streets of Tokyo and felt like a benign Godzilla.
 Everywhere I went, people stopped in their tracks and stared at me.
-I almost started humming on “Big in Japan” by Alphaville as I was a six-foot-five gaijin in a sea of short Asians.
+I started humming on the song “Big in Japan” by Alphaville as I was a six-foot-five gaijin in a sea of short Asians.

 After deciphering the glyphs of the subway map I managed to find my way and the correct sum to pay for various zones.